jeffwilcox/jeffwilcox.blog/_posts/2013-09-10-mongodb-azure-linux-cli.md

 categories: [windows-azure, cloud]
 tags: [windows-azure, cloud, cli, mongodb, command-line, tools, linux, centos, nosql]
 ---
-I love [MongoDB](http://www.mongodb.org/), a favorite NoSQL document database by MongoDB, Inc. that just keeps ticking.
-I've been using it in my production app for several years, having used hosted MongoDB solutions and also run my own replica set clusters in both AWS and Windows Azure.
-Today I'm going to talk primarily about creating a MongoDB replica set cluster in Microsoft's cloud, but I'll also touch on hosted and single-instance deployments.
+I love [MongoDB](http://www.mongodb.org/).
+I've been using it as the NoSQL solution in my production phone app for several years now.
+I've used hosted MongoDB solutions and also run my own replica set clusters in both AWS and Windows Azure.
+In this post today I'm going to demonstrate creating a full-blown MongoDB replica set cluster in Microsoft's cloud... but I'll also touch on hosted and single-instance deployments.

-This is the first of 3 short posts about creating a replica set with Linux Virtual Machines in Azure.
-The next posts will focus on doing the same with either the Windows Azure Management Portal via your web browser, and then another on using Windows with our PowerShell commandlets.
-My goal is to spin up a new cluster in our California data center while sitting at a nice coffee shop here in Seattle, typing away in the Mac Terminal app, using the [cross-platform Command Line Interface (CLI) tools](http://www.jeff.wilcox.name/2013/08/command-line-improvements/) that my team in [Windows Azure](http://www.windowsazure.com/) builds.
+Let's spin up a new cluster in a California data center.
+I'm going to do this while sitting at a nice coffee shop in Seattle full of Macs for the proper atmosphere.
+I'll be using the Terminal app, the [cross-platform Command Line Interface (CLI) tools for Windows Azure](http://www.jeff.wilcox.name/2013/08/command-line-improvements/), and in future posts I'll cover the same from Windows PowerShell and from the web-based management portal, too.
+My dev team on the [Windows Azure Developer Experience team](http://windowsazure.github.io/) builds the CLI.

-Combined with a simple bash script I've authored for initializing MongoDB instances, I'm able to launch and go live with a cluster in the time it takes to enjoy an Americano.
-Let's get to it!
+Combined with a simple bash script for bringing online individual MongoDB nodes, I should be able to launch and go live with a cluster in the time it takes to enjoy an Americano.

 ![Setting up a MongoDB replica set via Mac command line tools while in a Seattle coffee shop.]({{ site.cdn }}mongo/VoxxCoffee.png =700x263 "Coffee, Cloud, and a Mac - the Seattle classic.")